meilisearch/integration-guides/guides/build_integration.md

 - A well-explained `Getting Started` section: the user should be able to copy/paste the code and command examples and everything should work as expected.
 - Basic code examples for the most common actions.

-We recommend checking out the READMEs of our other integration repositories.
+We recommend checking out the READMEs of our other integration repositories, like [this one](https://github.com/meilisearch/meilisearch-ruby/blob/main/README.md).

 ## 3. CONTRIBUTING.md